zuiko21/minimOS/architecture.md

 the template may facilitate computing the **first address of `sysvars`** in case of a *dynamically linked* (loadable) kernel.

-In any case, it is worth transferring the initial address of kernel variables, allowing a *dynamic kernel* to **relocate itself (!)**.
-Since the kernel will start with interrupts off, it is safe to store it into the `sysptr` zeropage variable.
-As long as no variables are used before calling the relocation function, all will be OK.
+In case such *dynamic* kernel is to be *relocated*, there is no need to store the initial address of **kernel variables** into the `sysptr` zeropage variable, as long as the `RELOC` relocation function is *called from the firmware* itself.
 This feature can be switched on and off via the `DYNKERN` option.

 ### The *Administrative Kernel*